Mileage allowances 2026: employer obligations towards Urssaf

 | Mopeds (≤ 50 cm³) | d × 0.315 | (d × 0.079) + 711 | d × 0.198 |

-Since 2022 and renewed in 2026, owners of electric vehicles benefit from a 20% increase on the amounts resulting from the standard scale, to take into account the absence of fuel costs but the higher cost of purchase and the depreciation of the battery.
+Since the taxation of 2020 income (order of 15 February 2021, article 6 B, II of annex IV to the French tax code) and still in force in 2026, owners of electric vehicles benefit from a 20% increase on the amounts resulting from the standard scale, to take into account the absence of fuel costs but the higher cost of purchase and the depreciation of the battery.

 For IK to be exempt from social charges (Urssaf) and tax deductible, several cumulative conditions must be met:

-Any control Urssaf or DGFIP may require the production of:
+An Urssaf or DGFIP inspection may require the production of:

 - a travel record (date, place of departure, destination, purpose, mileage);

-- the registration certificate of the vehicle (to verify the tax power);
+- the registration certificate of the vehicle (to verify the fiscal horsepower);

 - any document attesting to the professional nature of the trip (meeting minutes, purchase order, customer invitation).